leewillis77/26-things/slides.md

 !SLIDE

 # Contribute back
-* Plugins you depend on
+* Modules you depend on
-* WordPress core
+* Drupal core
 * Other code

 !SLIDE